open-horizon/open-horizon.github.io/README.md

 Change to the repository directory on your computer and execute the following command to run the Jekyll site locally.

+NOTE: The first time you run locally, and any time the `Gemfile.lock` file is updated, run `bundle install` before the step below to install or update any required Jekyll modules.

 ```
 bundle exec jekyll serve
 ```